g3eky/dev-containers/README.md

 - [ ] Figure out users, mounts and permissions
 - [ ] Figure out builds for different architectures
 - [ ] Figure out light and dark modes
+- [ ] Figure out how to make the clipboard work